alantech/iasql/site/blog/updates/beta.md

 [Learn more about it in the RFC for this feature &#8594;](https://github.com/iasql/iasql/blob/main/rfcs/003%20-%20Multi-Region%20Support%20RFC.md)

-### 🪄 Automagical two-way mode, please
+### 🪄 Infrastructure changes as transactions, please

-We redid the UX to allow handling infrastructure changes automatically and wrapping delicate, or complex, changes within a special [IaSQL transaction](/docs/transaction) akin to transactions in a regular database.
-This means no more `apply`.
+We redid the UX to allow handling infrastructure changes automatically.
 Do you want to programmatically modify your infra or control plane?
 We got you!
+However, for delicate, or complex, changes to your cloud account use an [IaSQL transaction](/docs/transaction) akin to transactions in a regular database.

 [Learn more about it in the RFC for this feature &#8594;](https://github.com/iasql/iasql/blob/main/rfcs/004%20-%20Continuous%20Two-Way%20Synchronization%20RFC.md)